 In River Tiles your objective is to save as many villages as possible from flooding by directing the rivers to the sea.

-You do this by place tiles on the board with from tiles in the stack, one at a time, you cannot replace a tile with another of the same type.
+You do this by placing tiles on the board with tiles from the stack, one at a time, you cannot replace a tile with another of the same type.

 Forest: This blocks the passage of water, use them to protect villages.